My Tulum Travel Guide for a Perfect Caribbean Vacation

 4. Visit one of the Wonders of the World – Chichen Itza!

-While not exactly one of the things to do in Tulum, it’s an unmissable chance.
 Less than a three-hour ride from Tulum stands perhaps the most imposing pre-hispanic site in the Americas: Chichen Itza.
 Once the focal points of one of the greatest empires the world has ever seen.

 This is a must-see for visitors within the Riviera Maya: a glimpse into a time long before European settlers, from a culture that still lives on.
 It’s not exactly among the things to do in Tulum, but you can’t not climb this wonder if you’re so close!
 Read all about our Chichen Itza experience in our post-Chichen Itza – The Ancient Magical Wonder of the World.